- Customs Regarding Age

 In the course of the war the Ethsharitic civilian government collapsed, and Old Ethshar fragmented into dozens of small countries, most of them claiming to be the rightful heirs of the original government; the military did not fragment and stayed out of the internal squabbling, remaining unified and effective everywhere outside the homeland.

-So that leaves all the Northern Empire's lands unaccounted for.
+So that leaves most of the Northern Empire's lands unaccounted for.

 The central-west coast, which had changed hands several times, and the large island about forty miles offshore, became the Kingdom of Tintallion, which has been fighting a messy civil war since the fifty-second century.

 North of Tintallion lies Meroa, which has no central government and is mostly inhabited by isolated villages of fisherfolk; north of that lies Kerroa, which is even more primitive, heavily forested, and with a smaller total population than some single streets in Ethshar of the Spices--it's cold, nasty country.
 Not completely unlike Maine.

 Inland from Kerroa is empty forest, not really owned by anyone and basically uninhabited.

 Inland from Meroa lies Aala, a stretch of open plain worked by subsistence farmers who don't pay any attention to governments or borders or any of that other civilized stuff.